seanpringle/goomwwm/goomwwm.md

 	click
 	:	Window is raised on Mod-AnyButton click (default for -focusmode sloppy[tag]).

+-resizehints
+:	How to handle windows that specify resize-increment hints (Default: smart).
+These are what can sometimes cause tiled terminals to have gaps around the edges.

+	goomwwm -resizehints smart

+	Valid settings are:

+	all
+	:	All window hints are respected.

+	none
+	:	No window hints are respected.
+Note that this does not prevent windows from sending a follow-up request to be resized to respect their hints. gnome-terminal and lxterminal both do this and may always show gaps.

+	smart
+	:	Most window hints are respected, except for a few apps we know can handle having their hints ignored.
+At present, this is **xterm** and **urxvt**.

+	(posix regex)
+	:	Implies smart mode.
+A regular expression to match the WM_CLASS of windows to ignore **smart** mode.
+By default this is "^(xterm|urxvt)$".
+Regex is case-insensitive using POSIX extended syntax.

 -right
 :	Set an X11 key name to move the active window to the right in a 3x3 grid (default: XK_Right).